Diretrizes de Empacotamento do Fedora

 Summary and Description

-Please put personal preferences aside and use American English spelling in the summary and description.
+• For consistency, we use the American English spelling and grammar rules in the summary and description.
 Packages can contain additional translated summary/description for supported Non-English languages, if available.

 Trademarks in Summary or Description